jcw780/lithium/common/src/main/java/net/caffeinemc/mods/lithium/mixin/block/hopper/README.md

 Hoppers try to cache the inventory they are interacting with.
 If there is a cached inventory it can be used directly without querying the world again.
 This is possible for BlockEntities, Composters and no block inventory presence.
 The cache can be validated by checking whether the BlockEntity has not been removed from the world.
-Composters and no block inventory presence will be invalidated when the hopper receives a block update from the corresponding direction.
+Composters and no block inventory presence will be invalidated when the hopper receives a shape update from the corresponding direction or a block update from any direction (vanilla no longer provides the direction the update comes from).
 A workaround for the update suppressing behavior when placing a hopper in a powered position (cf. https://www.youtube.com/watch?v=QVOONJ1OY44 ) is included (cf. HopperBlockMixin).
 Entity inventories (storage minecarts) are not cached, as they are randomly chosen every tick, may move or be destroyed at any time without notice to the hopper.

+### Compatibility Features

+- Movable Block Entities: The cache validation includes position comparison checks to support mods that allow moving block entities (e.g. Carpet).
+If a cached block entity's position no longer matches the expected interaction position, the cache is invalidated and the inventory is queried again.

+- Stack List Replacement Detection: Some operations (such as commands making a furnace read its inventory from NBT) can silently replace an inventory's stack list.
+The hopper detects when the cached LithiumStackList reference no longer matches the inventory's current stack list and invalidates the cache accordingly.

 ## Modification Counter Shortcuts and Comparator Updates